Hexugory/Discordbooru/README.md

-Option for a filter tag at the top of hookbot.js.
+Option for a filter tag in config.json.

 Check webhooks.json for an example.